How Conversion Rate Links with Ad Fraud?

 One key element which is generally missed when running a conversion linked campaign is AdFraud types:

-The point of both above strategies is to steal Organic traffic and ensure that end conversions which were already occurring organically are rehashed as inorganic conversions.
-The Advertiser basically pays for his own traffic.
+The point of both above strategies is to steal Organic traffic and ensure those end conversions which were already occurring organically are rehashed as inorganic conversions.
+The advertiser pays for his traffic.

-The way these frauds work, is to take advantage of the last-click attribution model.
+These frauds work to take advantage of the last-click attribution model.
 When a conversion happens, the last click is searched for.
-If the last click was found to be a non-organic source, then it is attributed as the source of the conversion and gets paid for it.
+If the last click came through an inorganic source, it is attributed as the conversion source and gets paid for it.

 Here is an example of an advertiser who ran a subscription-based campaign in the middle east.